Brucephalus/Textbooks/Prosocial.md

 Ego makes noise.
 Principle makes moves.
 One flares up to protect a fragile image.
 The other digs in to protect a real foundation.
 And when you can discipline yourself to stay in alignment with principle—_especially when you’re provoked_—you stop playing on someone else’s terms.
 You lead.
 You last.
 You _win differently_.

-Expansion of Topic **8.1.1.3 Not Every Enemy Is Worth Your Sword** results in meaningful, non-speculative substance and is within scope.

 ##### 8.1.1.3 Not Every Enemy Is Worth Your Sword

 When you fight out of ego, you end up swinging at shadows.
 You waste time, energy, and focus on battles that don’t build you.
 And worse—you get baited.
 Into drama.
 Into distraction.
 Into someone else’s story.
 But when you fight for principle, you fight _on your terms_.
 You choose the field, the moment, the reason.
 And when you strike, it’s with clarity—not chaos.